subhadeephazra/SnakeGame-2D/README.md

-It is a GUI-based Java project which is created using the Object-Oriented programming principles such as inheritence, abstraction, and encapsulation.
-It uses the JAVA Swing and AWT library to organize all the elements.
+It is a Java project that uses the inheritence, abstraction, and encapsulation concepts found in object-oriented programming.
+All the parts are organised using the JAVA Swing and AWT library.

 It icludes two main classes:

 Snake (extends JFrame and invokes the GameControl class) GameControl (extends JPanel)

 The GameControl class provides following methods:

 GameControl() - It initializes Board Panel.